juanbrujo/Talus/README.md

 # Talus

-Talus is a `bash` script to automate download & setting up your Mac OS X development environment.
-The idea is to automate the tedious work of setting up a brand new Mac or start a fresh install of a troubled one, with special care of web development tools and configurations.
+Talus is a `bash` script to automate download & setup your Mac OS X development environment.
+The idea is to automate the tedious work of setting up a brand new Mac or start a fresh install of a recent formatted one, with special care of web development tools and configurations.

 ![Talus Robot](https://robohash.org/talus)